hominidae/agi-esp8266/README.md

  serial connection from my Raspberry Pi and the esptool.py utility.

- However, if you are connected directly to your ESP8266 Huzzah (or other ESP8266) through and FTDI adapter all you need is to select your board and upload as normal.
+ However, if you are connected directly to your ESP8266 Huzzah (or other ESP8266) through an FTDI adapter all you need is to select your board and your port and upload as you normally would with an Arduino board.

  The exact connections for connecting to your esp8266 microcontroller will vary with which version of the esp8266 you've picked up.
+I have an Adafruit Huzzah and a Wemos D1 Mini, so most of my instructions will be directed at those.

 # Alright, I have the Arduino IDE and libraries setup, what next?

- If you're able to upload new firmware using the ArduinoOTA library without issue you can now proceed to the next step:

- Open agi-esp8266.ino in your Arduino IDE and configure it.
-You'll need to setup the WiFi SSID, wifi password and the ArduinoOTA upload password.

- Next, upload the agi-esp8266 sketch to your ESP8266.
-Make sure you have the correct board selected.

- You'll know it's running if the serial monitor in the Arduino IDE indicates it successfully connected to your wireless network.
-(You should have configured this in the sourcecode earlier.)

- Open up the IP address the ESP8266 reports in serial monitor inside your web browser.

- I'm assuming that you have the DHT22 output connected to pin 13 on the ESP8266.
-Although you can change this to whatever you'd like in the sketch code.

- Additionally, the TSl2561 should be connected to the i2c SCL/SDA pins on your ESP8266.
-In my case they were pins 4 and 5.
+ The current code, which is in the src/ directory has several versions of the code I've written and pieced together from material available online.

+ There are currently versions which support ArduinoOTA which is a library to remotely flash the firmware on an esp8266 over an existing wifi network.

+ Pick your version, configure the code, compile and upload it using whichever method you've chosen.

+ Note: If you're using ArduinoOTA, you'll need to do a bit of reading on how to use it.
+The "nosleep" code has variables which you will need to configure to get that working.

- Next up, we'll setup the logging part with MQTT.
+ Next up, we'll setup simple logging with MQTT.

 # Logging with mosquitto and some basic command line stuff

  If you have a Raspberry Pi, then use the following command to install mosquitto, which is an MQTT broker/server.

- Simply run this command on your Raspbian configuration:
+ Simply run this command on your Raspbian or Ubuntu configuration:

  sudo apt-get install mosquitto